donald-thai/Sorting-App/README.md

 Picture Credits
 -----------------
-Background for help pic: @nilikoko on Twitter Background for GUI: https://wall.alphacoders.com/ (I was unable to locate the original artist)
+Background for help pic: @nilikoko on Twitter.
+Background for GUI: https://wall.alphacoders.com/ (I was unable to locate the original artist)

 Future Goals